- The ethos of the school expects that all pupils will take a full and active part in all areas of the curriculum and school life.

 Students have complete responsibility for their own studies including private study and homework.

-The school has Visual Arts specialist status.
-This has enabled an extensive programme of work with partner schools, evening classes and community work to be developed.
+The school was awarded Maths and Visual Arts specialist status.
+This enabled an extensive programme of work with partner schools, evening classes and community work to be developed which we have continued.
 In school the number of opportunities and courses available to students has expanded.